 In June 2017, the Company requested a full waiver from a post marketing pediatric study post approval commitment to assess the pharmacokinetics, efficacy and safety of tramadol for the management of moderate to moderately severe chronic pain in pediatric patients aged 2 to 17.
 In August 2017, the Company received a partial waiver from the FDA that amended the age group required for the study.
 The new requirement is to study the pharmacokinetics, efficacy and safety of ConZip for the management of pain severe enough to require daily around-the-clock, long-term opioid treatment for which alternative treatment options are inadequate in pediatric patients ages 12 to less than 17 years.
-In 2020, the Company conducted a review of tramadol use in the pediatric population and submitted an updated proposal to the FDA on Sept.
-17, 2020 to address the pediatric post marketing requirement.
-A response from the FDA on this proposal is expected sometime in 2021.
+In 2020, the Company conducted a review of tramadol use in the pediatric population and submitted an updated proposal to the FDA on September, 17, 2020 to address the pediatric post marketing requirement.
+On July 14, 2021, the Company received confirmation from the FDA that an additional pediatric study with Conzip is not required and officially released Cipher from this post marketing requirement.